BhushanMalusare/BhushanMalusare/README.md

 - 👋 Hi, I’m @BhushanMalusare
 - 👀 I’m interested in Data Science, machine learning and computer vision
-- 🌱 I am looking for opportunities as data science and machine learning fresher/intern
+- 🌱 I am looking for opportunities as data science and machine learning fresher
 - 📫 How to reach me..

 -Email: bhushan.malusareda@gmail.com